mitra42/corona-tracker/README.md

 The core idea is a simple, viral, way to track contacts.

-This idea isn't even half-baked yet, it may be a terrible idea, or someone else might be doing it, or there may be a gotcha I've missed.
+This idea is still half-baked, it may be a terrible idea, or someone else might be doing it, or there may be a gotcha we've missed.

-Critique is very welcome - mitra@mitra.biz or post to an issue in Git.
+Critique is very welcome - post to an issue in Git.

-NOTE - THIS IS GOING TO GET AN UPDATE AFTER THE MEETING WITH Ric ESP RELATING TO LOCATION DAA

 ### How it works
-There are two versions of the thinking currently.
-I'm leaning to option B

-#### Option A "check-in"

-Once its up and running, a participant might:
-* enter an event, a store or a train carriage.
-* see a visibly posted sign with a QR code
-* scan that code into their browser

-No further action is required, but the page offers options to:
-* Download a QR code to post somewhere else
-* Register - if a first time user - can enter email (or SMS) for notifications.
-* Check for anywhere else you've been in case of reports

-If there is no QR code, we'll suggest nearby ones (maybe in same business);
-and if there are node we'll just use location, and suggest they printout a QR code, or suggest it to the business/venue.

-#### Option B "continual tracking"
+We will collect data by a variety of means, these will include:

+* interfacing to tracking data collected by, for example, exercise trackers.
+* a webpage that can be kept open,
+* (possibly) QR codes that could be scanned at a particular venue.

+#### APIs to trackers

+Our prefered tracking method is to tie into something already doing the tracking via its API.
+In particular this handles some of the issues around battery consumption of an always-on web page using the location chips.

+TODO More details to come here

+#### Web page loction tracking

 * A participant opens a webpage
 * The security dialog asks if they want to share contact info